Mooh487/terraledger/frontend/README.md

-# 🌍 TerraGold — Frontend for TerraLedger Carbon Exchange
+# 🌍 TerraLedger — Frontend for TerraLedger Carbon Exchange
-**TerraGold** is the eco-inspired, community-first frontend of **TerraLedger Carbon Exchange**, Africa’s first AI-powered, blockchain-based carbon credit marketplace.
+**TerraLedger** is the eco-inspired, community-first frontend of **TerraLedger Carbon Exchange**, Africa’s first AI-powered, blockchain-based carbon credit marketplace.
 We enable transparent, real-time, and verifiable carbon offsetting - built on Hedera and designed to empower individuals, businesses, and communities to take climate action.
 ---

-## 🔥 Why TerraGold?
+## 🔥 Why TerraLedger?

 Traditional carbon markets are plagued with greenwashing, opacity, and exclusion of local/domestic emissions.
-TerraGold reimagines this by:
+TerraLedger reimagines this by:

 - 🛰️ Leveraging **AI & satellite data** for live verification
 - ♻️ Tokenizing carbon sequestration into **dynamic Carbon NFTs**